Spectory/lithtml-todomvc/README.md

 By relying on completely decoupled libs that have small APIs, simple implementations and hardly any runtime we mitigate risk of breaking changes.
 The result is still rather feature rich, performant and easy on the eyes.
+And oh, of course it also has the benefit of a small package.
+This app for instance is only about 13kb minified and gzipped.

 ## Features